AshleySetter/AdventOfCode2019-JS/SetupDetails.md

 I then restarted VScode and it installed OmniSharp, .Net Core Debugger and Razor Language server.

 I then added the rule `quotes: [1, "double"],` to the eslintrc file, so that double quotes are set as the standard quotes to use.

+I then replaced my eslintrc file contents with `module.exports = { "extends": "@nqminds" };` to use the NquiringMinds eslint rules and added the required packages to my package.json file.